ariskoutris/biodash/README.md

 ## Contribution Statement
 Members contribution:
 - Ahmad Khan: Worked on the frontend part of the project, including the hooks, dashboard interactivity and plot styling.
 - Aristotelis Koutris: Handled the machine learning model training, predictions, feature importance and recommendations.
+Also integrated those components on the frontend and worked on front-end styling.
 - Maria Gkoulta: Worked on the data preprocessing and feature extraction, front-end styling and design.
+Also worked on composing the report and making the poster.
 - George Manos: Handled project build, deployment and front-end dashboard structure.
 Also worked on front-end structure, plots and model integration to the frontend.

 Also note that all members contributed to the front-end design options to improve the application's story-telling.